 Unless specifically agreed otherwise, a real estate agent represents the seller in a property transaction.
 That agent’s responsibility is to protect the seller’s position – not the buyer’s!
 With a buyer agent, you are assured that your agent is working to promote only your interests.
 A buyers agent is paid from the commission on the sale of a home.
 Any home listed in the MLS, Multiple Listing Service, advertises a contracted commission to any agent who represents a buyer for the property.
 Avoid the four biggest mistakes many buyers make.

 Is a Higher Price Needed to Cover This?

-That is almost always NOT TRUE because the seller has ALREADY agreed to pay a full (read double) commission to his agent which they only have to share IF the buyer has his own agent.
-If he does not, the seller still has to pay the higher amount.
+That is almost always NOT TRUE because the seller has ALREADY agreed to pay a full (read double) commission to his or her agent which they only have to share IF the buyer has his or her own agent.
+If the buyer does not, the seller still has to pay the higher amount.
 The contract does not allow there to be a savings if there is not a buyer’s agent.
 So two agents is not a recipe for a higher price.
 But it is a recipe for real negotiations.

 What are all those initials?